RunhuiWang/runhuiwang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm an Applied Scientist at **AWS**, where I build RL post-training infrastructure on Nvidia B200/B300 — VeRL, vLLM, flash-attention, custom kernels.
-I also work on LLM-based retrieval and entity matching at billion scale for the AWS Entity Resolution Service.
+I'm an Applied Scientist at **AWS**, where I work on RLVF/RLAIF and build reliable post-training and inference infrastructure on Nvidia B200/B300 with VeRL, vLLM, flash-attention, custom kernels.
+I also work on LLM-based retrieval and entity matching at billion scale for the AWS Entity Resolution Service, where I design, build and ship ML solutions for enterprise customers.

 Before AWS I completed my Ph.D. at **Rutgers University** under [Prof. Yongfeng Zhang](http://yongfeng.me/) and [Prof. Dong Deng](https://people.cs.rutgers.edu/~dd903/), focused on LLMs for data integration, retrieval, and similarity search.
 M.Phil. at the **University of Queensland** with [Prof. Xiaofang Zhou](http://staff.itee.uq.edu.au/zxf/) (IEEE Fellow) and [Prof. Sibo Wang](http://www1.se.cuhk.edu.hk/~swang/).
 B.S. from **Peking University**.